No. 1 Court (Wimbledon): Former No. 1 Court

 The original No. 1 Court was built in 1924 and was attached to the west side of Centre Court.
 (Note: The first match played on the court was between the British players Brian Gilbert and Noel Turnbull.
 The following day, the first ladies' match was played between Suzanne Lenglen and Sylvia Lumley-Ellis.)
 Originally it had a capacity of about 3,250 (2,500 seats and approximately 750 standing) which was increased over the years to 7,328 (Note: 700 seats were added in 1929, 450 in 1939, 900 in 1955 and 1,250 in 1981 resulting in a final seating capacity of 6,508.)
 It was smaller than the current No. 1 Court and was said to have had a unique, more intimate atmosphere, making it a favourite of many players.

-The Wightman Cup, an annual team tennis competition for women contested between teams from the United States and Great Britain was held on Court No 1 from 1946 to 1972.
+The Wightman Cup, an annual team tennis competition for women contested between teams from the United States and Great Britain, was held on Court No. 1 from 1946 to 1972.

-The old court was replaced in 1997 by the current No. 1 Court situated to the north of Centre Court in Aorangi Park.
+The old court was superseded in 1997 by the current No. 1 Court, situated to the north of Centre Court in Aorangi Park.
 The old No. 1 Court was demolished because its capacity for spectators was too low.
 The site of the old court is now occupied by the Millennium Building, the media centre, and facilities for players, members, and officials.